-

 How prevalent is the use of convertible debt (e.g. convertible loan notes) and advance subscription agreement/ SAFEs in the jurisdiction?

 In Germany, the use of convertible loan agreements is clearly the prevailing form of financing instruments in order to raise capital in a fast and cost-efficient manner without having to (immediately) carry out a notarized capital increase.
 However, also SAFEs (Simple Agreements for Future Equity) are on the rise and are now becoming more popular in the German venture capital environment.
-However, in Germany SAFEs are (unlike convertible loan agreements) still subject to specific legal uncertainties due to a lack of relevant legal literature and pertinent case law.
+However, SAFEs cannot be used without adjustment due to the regulations applicable in Germany on the implementation of capital increases.
+In addition, there are also legal uncertainties due to the lack of relevant court rulings and statements in the literature.
 Thus, it can be expected that convertible loan agreements will remain predominant when it comes to short-term venture capital financing in Germany.

 -